Accusonus ERA Bundle UPDATED –

-Accusonus has brought to you the ERA Bundle Pro, a group of six plugins made for audio repair.
+Accusonus has brought to you the ERA Bundle Pro 4, an UPDATED version of their audio repair bundle.
+The bundle includes six plugins made for simple yet professional audio repair.
 Each plugin has a simple design and streamlined interface.
 The standard ERA Bundle comes with one-knob plugins, and with Pro, you get ERA D.

+This is an update to a previous article covering the Era D Pro Bundle.
 In this article, we’ll go over the features of each plugin and describe its workflow.
+Most of the plugins have received a facelift for their interfaces and improved software.
+We will cover the newest addition – De-Esser Pro – more in-depth.
 Continue below to learn more!

 The one-knob plugins are designed to resemble each other so you can work seamlessly.
 Below is a short list of the features that they share.